franck-boullier/utils/terraform/gcp/ci.specific.web.server/README.md

     - in the file `variables.tfvars`.
     - in the file `backend.tf`.
 - You have created a file `terraformer-my-credentials.json` in the repository where the terraform scripts are located.
 This file will store the credentials for the `terraformer` service account.
 The credentials file MUST start with `terraformer-` <--- this is to make sure that it will always be excluded from your git repo (so you do not leak very confidential information that could allow a malicious user to access your account...)
+- You have created a base image for the web server that allows you to:
+    - Run a web server
+    - Interact programmatically with the repository where the code base for the web server is hosted.

 # The Things that Terraform will do: